First country of asylum

 The first country of asylum concept was applied twice in 2020, including in relation to a gay man from Burundi who was granted refugee protection in Uganda,[3] but the author of this report cannot say with certainty if this concept was applied in 2021.

-Another case concerns the client of APC whose asylum application was dismissed because he was granted UNHCR refugee mandate status in Türkiye.
-All three instances took a stance that Türkiye should be considered as first country of asylum, even though the protection was granted by UNHCR.[6]
+The second case concerns a client of APC, whose asylum application was dismissed because he was granted UNHCR refugee mandate status in Türkiye.
+All three instances held that Türkiye should be considered as first country of asylum, even though the protection was granted by UNHCR.[6]

-In 2022, there were no decisions in which asylum authorities invoked first country of asylum concept.
+In 2022 and 2023, there were no decisions in which asylum authorities invoked first country of asylum concept.

 [1] Article 43(1) Asylum Act.